Prerequisites

 Installing the SBC Application on VMware

-Once the VMware instance is created, install the SBC application.
+Once the VMware instance is created, install the SBC application using the steps below.

 1. Select the Virtual Machine where you want to install the SBC application.